 |RADT 209C||Pathology and Cross-Sectional Anatomy1||3||0||3|

 |RADT 295C||Radiographic Clinical Procedures V1,2||0||16||4|

 2All students enrolled in a clinical course will be charged a $500 per semester clinical surcharge.
 The following courses carry this charge: RADT 159C, RADT 164C, RADT 165C, RADT 294C and RADT 295C.

-The deadline for Summer 2021 admission is Jan 8, 2021.
-The deadline for Summer 2022 admission is Jan.
-7, 2022.
-Preference will be given to applicants whose applications are complete (with the exception of the interview) and received by the Admissions Office at NHTIadmissions@ccsnh.edu by the deadline.
+Preference will be given to applicants whose applications are complete (with the exception of the interview) and received by the Admissions Office no later than January 13, 2023 for the Summer 2023 semester.